cosinekitty/sapphire/README.md

 ## Frolic

-A low-frequency and ultra-low-frequency chaotic oscillator for generating 3 simultaneous smooth but unpredictable voltages.
+A chaotic oscillator for generating 3 simultaneous smooth but unpredictable voltages.

 <a href="Frolic.md">Sapphire Frolic documentation</a>